 Crime Victim Assistance Program (CVAP)

-I am registered with CVAP, which is a government funded program.
-This program covers a portion of my full fee to help individuals recover from the effects of traumatic events.
+I am registered with CVAP, a government funded program, which covers a portion of my full fee to help with the healing process associated with traumatic experiences.

 Emergency or Crisis

-The use of internet voice and video conversation is a secure form of communication that is encrypted to protect your privacy.
-Cell phones offer the least amount of protection, landlines being fairly better.
-Of course, with any method of communication, there is the possibility that could lead to a breach of privacy and therefore confidentiality.
+The use of internet voice and video conversation is a secure form of communication that is encrypted for the purpose of protecting and safeguarding your privacy.
+Note that cell phones offer the least amount of protection, while landlines continue to be a more secure mode of connection.
+Granted, with any method of communication, there is a possibility that privacy and therefore confidentiality might be breached.